dylan7474/aiChat/README.md

 3. `make -f Makefile.win`
 4. Run the generated `aichat.exe` from the same shell.

 The server listens on port `8080` by default.
+If that port is already taken, aiChat automatically falls back to an available port and prints the new URL in the terminal.
+Override the port explicitly by setting `AICHAT_PORT`, e.g.
-Override it by setting `AICHAT_PORT`, e.g. `AICHAT_PORT=9000 ./aichat`.
+`AICHAT_PORT=9000 ./aichat`.
 The Ollama API endpoint defaults to `http://127.0.0.1:11434/api/generate` and can be changed by exporting `OLLAMA_URL`.

 ## Basic Controls
 1. Run `./aichat` and wait for the console message confirming the URL (defaults to `http://127.0.0.1:8080`).